gusavila92/java-android-websocket-client/README.md

 # Java/Android WebSocket Client
-A very lightweight WebSocket client library for Java/Android which aims to implement the WebSocket protocol as defined in RFC 6455.
+A very lightweight WebSocket client library for JVM based clients or Android which aims to implement the WebSocket protocol as defined in RFC 6455.
+It has no dependencies and the _jar_ file is only 22KB.

 ## Download
 This library is published to Maven Central.
 Versions prior to 2.0.0 were also published to JCenter.